Streaming¶

 handling, multiple concurrent streams, or combined stream + MQTT command

 support.
-Use @app.stream when a single callback stream is all the device
+Use @app.stream when a single callback stream is the primary data

 See the Using @app.stream guide for step-by-step setup and testing patterns.